sonu-daryani/job_summary_generator/README.md

 ### Prerequisites

 - Python 3.8 or higher
+- For Llama 4 Scout: Access to Meta's Llama 4 Scout model (provided)
 - For Llama 2 (local): 8GB+ RAM recommended, GPU optional but recommended
 - For Hugging Face API: A free Hugging Face account and API key